-Select the external drive or add a network location you want to use and click OK.
+Select the external drive, add a network location you want to use, and click OK.

 After selecting the drive or location, you will be taken back to the previous window.
 On there, click the Turn on button to enable File History.

 As mentioned above, only files in your profile are automatically backed up.
-You can click the Exclude folder link on the left to add or remove folders from File History.
+Click the Exclude folder link on the left to add or remove folders from File History.

 Once all is done, click on the Run now link to begin backing up your files immediately.

-If the external drive is removed, File History will stop and not run.
+File History will stop and not run if the external drive is removed.
 When you reinsert the drive, File History will back up all the files and folders that were changed since the last successful backup.

 That should do it!

 This post showed you how to set up File History on Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.